furkanozerdem/VirtualDrawer/README.md

 ![alt text](https://github.com/furkanozerdem/VirtualDrawer/blob/main/hands/choose.png)

 This mode is to open up color palette you can use on the top of frame.
 Move your hand (follows end of your index finger) the color you want to draw.
 And that's it!
-You are clear to draw.
+You are ready to draw.

 ### 4- Cleaning mode